Ibrahemtny/FacultySearch/README.md

 After the script runs, the scraped data will be stored in a JSON file (Data (1).json) for easy analysis.

 Open the index__2_.html file in your browser to view the faculty data.

+Disclaimer: All Data Belongs to the University of Illinois